-From Ethiopian to Mexican, to Thai Cape Town has something for every palette, budget, and diet.
+From Ethiopian, to Mexican, to Thai food Cape Town has something for every palette, budget, and diet.
 Don’t ask me if I found a good sushi spot either.
 Just read on to find out where you should be eating and drinking on your Cape Town experience!

 Our Favorite Restaurants in Cape Town

 For fusion sushi at an incredibly affordable price try Salushi, right in the heart of Claremont.
 The bar and atmosphere is perfect for relaxing in after a long day out and about in Cape Town.
 The menu is huge and filled with many delicious options for sushi.
 We decided to try a bit of everything here and came out more than satisfied.

 Our favorite was their signature “Prince’s Prawn Kisses.”
 If prawn and strawberry, wrapped in fresh avocado doesn’t tantalize your taste buds then I don’t know what will.
 Salushi features high-quality ingredients and affordable prices and I believe it will sky rocket up as one of the best sushi restaurants in Cape Town.
 Check their Facebook page for some of their many specials.